Denoising Graph Super-Resolution towards Improved Collider Event Reconstruction: Introduction

 \section{Introduction}

-In high-energy physics, accurate reconstruction of final state particles is essential for extracting information from collider experiments.
-This process hinges on localized measurements of energy deposits in detectors, where calorimeters play a key role.
+The energy and precision frontiers of high energy physics are driven by technological advances both in generating particle beams and in recording and reconstructing particle collisions.
+Detectors at current and future collider facilities are designed to extract precise information about outgoing particles using extensive arrays of sensors, including calorimeter layers.
 Calorimeters measure energy by instigating a shower of secondary particles, distributing and absorbing the incident particle's energy as it propagates through successive layers of dense material.
 To help determine particle direction and type, as well as separate nearby particles, calorimeters are segmented into a grid-like array of cells.

-The main performance metric for calorimeters is energy resolution, determined by a number of material, electronic, and geometric factors.
-In practice, however, a calorimeter's spatial resolution (inversely related to its granularity) also significantly influences its particle reconstruction capabilities.
-This is especially true for general-purpose detectors at the Large Hadron Collider (LHC) \cite{lhcMachine} where abundant hadronic jets and simultaneous collisions create a highly dense environment.
-In this setting, calorimeter granularity drives the ability of reconstruction algorithms to correctly assign energy deposits to particle trajectories.
-This assignment task is necessary to avoid double counting in \ac{PFlow} algorithms \cite{ATLASparticleFlow,CMSparticleFlow} where jet kinematics are determined based on the combined measurements of charged particle tracks and calorimeter clusters.
-Similarly, in software compensation \cite{PandoraSoftwareCompensation}, jet energy resolution can be improved by distinguishing electromagnetic sub-showers embedded in hadronic showers, a technique requiring excellent spatial resolution.
+Although calorimeter performance is generally characterized by energy resolution, spatial resolution (inversely related to granularity) assumes a crucial role in dense collision environments.
+At the Large Hadron Collider (LHC) \cite{lhcMachine} proton-proton collisions yield dense environments rich in hadronic jets and numerous simultaneous collisions (pileup), with a nearly tenfold increase expected in future high-luminosity runs~\cite{ZurbanoFernandez:2020cco}.
+To reconstruct jet properties accurately, \ac{PFlow} algorithms \cite{ATLASparticleFlow, CMSparticleFlow} leverage tracking information in tandem with calorimeter and other measurements.
+However, low-granularity calorimeters have limited imaging capabilities, constraining the performance of pattern reconstruction in \ac{PFlow} algorithms such as assigning energy deposits to tracks, identifying neutral hadrons, and employing software compensation techniques \cite{PandoraSoftwareCompensation}.
+These challenges have positioned \textit{particle flow calorimetry}~\cite{Thomson:2009rp} as a leading design paradigm for future detectors, enabling the 3\% jet energy resolution required at future electron-positron Higgs factories to distinguish hadronic $W$ and $Z$ boson decays~\cite{Aleksa:2021ztd}.